 English Literature provides opportunities to explore literatures from the 16th to 21st centuries, embracing both mainstream, 'canonical' and less familiar, 'marginal' texts.
 It invites you to share with your lecturers cutting-edge thinking in spheres as diverse as Shakespeare in performance, children's literature, contemporary American writing and ecocriticism (the understanding of literary texts through exploration of the interconnections between human culture and organic and animal worlds).

 From the outset, you will develop skills of close and creative reading, as well as a critical awareness of the relationship between texts and their contexts.
 Increasingly as the course progresses, you will explore literature from a range of theoretical perspectives current throughout the humanities.
 This, in turn, will support you to specialise in the areas of literature that interest you most.
 There are also opportunities to explore relationships between literature and other kinds of expression, for example painting and illustration.

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Theatre, Acting & Performance and English Literature.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for English Literature BA (Hons) and Theatre, Acting & Performance BA (Hons).